2024–25 Inter Milan season: April

 On the 20 April 2025, Inter suffered a major blow to their hopes of retaining the Serie A title after a late goal from Riccardo Orsolini resulted in a 1–0 defeat to Bologna.
 This allowed Napoli to draw level on points with Inter meaning the title would go down to a playoff if both sides finished level on points.

 Three days later, Inter's bid for a treble came to an end after they lost 3–0 as the home team to rivals Milan in the Coppa Italia semi-finals, resulting in a 4–1 aggregate loss.
 This also meant Inter had failed to win any of the five Milan derbies this season, with four losses and one draw against Milan.

 On 27 April 2025, Inter's title hopes took an even bigger hit after a 1–0 loss at home to Roma, whilst Napoli won the previous day, leaving the Nerazzurri three points off the Naples club with four games left to play.

 Inter then finished the month of April by heading to the Estadi Olímpic Lluís Companys for the first leg of their Champions League semi-final against Barcelona.
 Inter would score a first-minute goal through Marcus Thuram and a 21st-minute goal from Denzel Dumfries only to pegged back by Barcelona to make it 2–2 after goals from Lamine Yamal and Ferran Torres.
-Dumfries scored in the 63rd minute to give Inter the lead but Yann Sommer would concede a own goal after trying to save a shot from Raphinha.
+Dumfries scored in the 63rd minute to give Inter the lead but Yann Sommer would concede an own goal after trying to save a shot from Raphinha.
 The game would finish 3–3 with the second leg to be played at the San Siro.